 Next, layer in eight years of Barrack Obama.
 They had an enemy in the White House — a Black enemy.
 The Styx River began overflowing its banks and rotting our culture.

 The alternate media morphed into even more extremes during and since Obama, spurring a younger, more militant crowd.
-They were the ones assaulting the Capitol, the Fox News and Limbaugh devotees being now much older.
+They were many of the ones assaulting the Capitol, the Fox News and Limbaugh devotees being now much older.

 Richard Nixon went after the Press during most of his public life.
 But no one else made a campaign out of it — until Donald Trump.

 Trump, with his 88 million Twitter followers began calling the Press “fake media” and the “enemy of the people.”

 Facts became alternative facts.
 Senator Patrick Moynihan famously said, “Everyone is entitled to his own opinions but not his own facts.”
 Trump said, “Hold my beer.”

 Colin Powell said in 2019, “We have come to live in a society based on insults, on lies and on things that just aren’t true.
 It creates an environment where deranged people feel empowered.”